JamesSkemp/words/content/post/excellent-silverlight-wpf-mvvm-video-series.md

 +++
-title = "Excellent Silverlight/WPF MVVM video series" summary = "What I believe to be an excellent video series on Silverlight/WPF/XAML and the MVVM pattern." draft = false comments = true date = "2010-10-17T19:16:00-05:00"
+title = "Excellent Silverlight/WPF MVVM video series" description = "What I believe to be an excellent video series on Silverlight/WPF/XAML and the MVVM pattern." draft = false comments = true date = "2010-10-17T19:16:00-05:00"